 PC/laptop, microphone, loudspeaker, Internet & optional camera

-doctoral candidates, who are registered in the Center for Doctoral Studies
+doctoral candidates, who are registered in the Doctoral Academy

 Further Information on Target Audience

-The course is intended for CDS members who have not submitted their PhD theses and are interested in improving their scientific writing skills.
+The course is intended for Doctoral Academy members who have not submitted their PhD theses and are interested in improving their scientific writing skills.

 At the first zoom appointment you will receive more detailed information about the digital course of the event.

-The application for this course will take place between October 1st 2021 and October 11th 2021 online via your user account on the website of the Language Center.
+The application for this course will take place between March 27th and April 4th 2023 online via your user account on the website of the Language Center.
 There is no guarantee that you will be accepted for this course.
-You can view the result of the course place allocation in your user account on October 14th.
+You can view the result of the course place allocation in your user account.

 You will need a RWTH User ID ("TIM-Kennung") to enrol in a Language Center course.
-Doctoral students who have neither a matriculation number nor a RWTH User ID should contact the CDS directly.
+Doctoral students who have neither a matriculation number nor a RWTH User ID should contact the Doctroal Academy directly.